ARM-software/CMSIS-DSP/Documentation/Doxygen/src/mainpage.md

  - `ARM_MATH_AUTOVECTORIZE`:
    - With Helium or Neon, disable the use of vectorized code with C intrinsics and use pure C instead.
 The vectorization is then done by the compiler.

+ - `ARM_DSP_ATTRIBUTE`: Can be set to define CMSIS-DSP function as weak functions.
+This can either be set on the command line when building or in a new `arm_dsp_config.h` header (see below)

+ - `ARM_DSP_TABLE_ATTRIBUTE`: Can be set to define in which section constant tables must be mapped.
+This can either be set on the command line when building or in a new `arm_dsp_config.h` header (see below).
+Another way to set those sections is by modifying the linker scripts since the constant tables are defined only in a restricted set of source files.

+ - `ARM_DSP_CUSTOM_CONFIG` When set, the file `arm_dsp_config.h` is included by the `arm_math_types.h` headers.
+You can use this file to define any of the above compilation symbols.

+## Code size

+Constant tables can use a lot of read only memory.
+The linker can remove the unused functions and constant tables.

+For this you need to use the right initialization functions in the library and the right options for the linker (they are compiler dependent).

+For all transforms functions (CFFT, RFFT ...) instead of using a generic initialization function that works for all lengths (like `arm_cff_init_f32`), use a dedicated initialization function for a specific size (like `arm_cfft_init_1024_f32`).

+By using the right initialization function, you're telling the linker what is really used.

+If you use a generic function, the linker cannot deduce the used lengths and thus will keep all the constant tables required for each length.

+Then you need to use the right options for the compiler so that the unused tables and functions are removed.
+It is compiler dependent but generally the options are named like `-ffunction-sections`, `-fdata-sections`, `--gc-sections` ...

 ## License {#license}